Anna812/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
 Block level elements take up all the horizontal space they can, while inline elements use just as much width as necessary.
 Inline elements do not start on a new line as blocks do.
 Example of inline elements are: span, a, em.
 Block level element examples: div, p, h1.
-Inline-blocks behave like inline elements only one can define their width and height.
+Inline-blocks behave like inline elements except one can define their width and height.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.